Chatbot/Metrics/Guide • 10 min read

 Importance: High

-The accuracy of the chatbot metric answers 2 questions:
+The accuracy of the chatbot KPI answers 2 questions:

 • Did the chatbot understand what the user was writing?